See other versions of Charades.

 - Once the prompt is correctly guessed, the next Youth takes their turn.

-- Continue until all Youth have performed or the prompts run out.
+- Continue until all youth have performed or the prompts run out.
 (5 min)

 - End the game when everyone has had a chance to act.